catseye/The-Dossier/article/Perspective on Text Adventures.md

 belong can induce a _frisson_ of surrealism.
 I remember several such instances in Zork I and African Adventure.

-Along these lines, I could go even further - although I fear it might not make much sense, as I am still developing this theory.
-But you could bear with me.
+Along these lines, I could go even further — although I fear it might not make much sense, as I am still developing this theory.
+But you could bear with me, if you like.

 A major part of most text adventures is interactively exploring the environment.
 They are, in some sense, _conductors of psychogeography_.
 In fact,